If it’s time to get more serious about your small business, it could be time to start thinking about setting up your own office. Here’s how…

-“Our physical offices can be leased on a daily, weekly, monthly or yearly basis to suit any stage or requirements of a business,” she adds.
-“Taking on a physical office is an investment in the future not only your business, but in the quality of your work life.
-We recognise that our resident businesses often spend more time in our spaces than at home so we invest in our fitouts.”
+“Our physical offices can be leased on a daily, weekly, monthly, or yearly basis to suit any stage or requirements of a business,” she adds.
+“Taking on a physical office is an investment in the future not only your business but in the quality of your work life.
+We recognize that our resident businesses often spend more time in our spaces than at home so we invest in our fit-outs.”

 The serviced or virtual office option is a good one for small businesses, and for start-ups, who are looking for a professional environment to help grow their business.